 In order to develop clinical laboratory professionals possessing these qualities and competence, the faculty is committed to an educational process which is conducive to learning yet challenging to the individual in accordance with his or her own abilities.

 This process is characterized by faculty who clearly define their expectations of students; who provide appropriate guidance, direction and resources to enable students to meet and even go beyond these expectations; and who fairly measure and evaluate students’ progress.
 Additionally, the faculty recognize and accept responsibility to serve as effective role models so that the foundations of the profession will have meaning and relevance for students.

 Students, as adults and partners in the educational process, must accept responsibility for their own learning, recognizing that their teachers may only facilitate this process and serve as a resource.
 Students must also recognize that every course of action, professional or personal, have a consequence for which responsibility must be accepted.

 The CLS Program at ASU-Jonesboro is very rigorous, and the faculty have high expectations of each student.
 Not all students who begin our BS or AAS degree programs maintain the minimum academic performance to continue and graduate from the program.
 Others may face obstacles related to finances, relationships, or other personal issues that prompt them to put their education on hold.
-Regardless the reason for not finishing the degree program, our 3 year (2012-2015) average graduation rate is 70% for AAS students, and 79% for BS students.
+Regardless the reason for not finishing the degree program, our 3 year (2013-2016) average graduation rate is 78% for both AAS students and for BS students.